ko1/syntax_finder/README.md

 In this case, with *.rb files in ruby/ruby directory, there are

 * There are 7_705 files
-  * but 3 files are failed because of parsing.
+  * but 3 files are failed to prase
 * In the files, there are
   * 14_886 `if` statements
   * 1_806 `?:` style if statements